Invertisment/cern-cicd-testing/README.md

   * Web can be opened by anyone from CERN network -- tests are fragile and easy to break
   * Local user must have selenium (or other testing library) binary file in local device

-* web and DB remotely, test from local machine + encrypted SSH connection
+* Web and DB remotely, test from local machine + encrypted SSH connection
   * Pros:
   * Nobody sees our webpage and database except us
   * Unintentional test break is hard